How likely are you to have an animal collision?

 Even if you're vigilant, auto-deer collisions can happen.
 Learn what to do next.

 Hit and run accidents can be stressful.
-Know what to do — and what not to do — if you find yourself in this situation.
+Consider these tips if you find yourself in this situation.

-A car accident as a teen can be tricky.
-Let us walk you through several tips to prepare before an accident happens and what to do after one occurs.
+A teenager’s first car accident can be traumatic.
+Consider these tips to help prepare your teen before an accident happens and what to do if one occurs.